-A stronghold is a set of beliefs or collection of ideas, information and knowledge about experiences which is not of God and is not the truth, and so therefore by default consists of lies.
+A stronghold is a set of beliefs or collection of ideas, information and knowledge about experiences which is not of God and so cannot be the truth, and therefore consists of lies so needs to be discarded.
 “Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ;” (2 Cor 10:5)

-Therefore a stronghold can be likened to a fortress, we need to identify, and then cast down, or pull down, dismantle, break up.
+A demonic stronghold can be likened to a hidden fortress, which needs to be identified, and pulled down, dismantled, broken up, demolished.
 “For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strong holds;” (2 Cor 10:4)

-So if you have been listening to the lies of demons, repent (change your mind) and stop listening to them, and start listening only to what God has said in His word and believe Him because God never lies.
+If you realise that you have been unwittingly listening to the lies of demons, repent and stop listening to them.
+Start listening only to what God has said in His word and believe Him because God never lies.

 Jesus told us to pray in the Lord’s Prayer: “Deliver us from evil.”
 Christians are not automatically delivered from demonic harassment.
 If they were, there would be no need to repeatedly ask God to deliver us from evil.